Australia’s Largest Tropical Plant Nursery

 Darryl South (DPW Proprietor) says: “our focus these days is totally on quality, and since moving away from chemical fertilisers and using Supercharge products, we are noticing a definite improvement in plant quality and health”.
 Darryl also stated “this has a number of upsides for us – it means less frequent irrigation cycles, less leaching, less pest control requirements and is also a great benefit to the end user – the plant will do better when planted out due to the micro-organisms contained in the media which will populate the surrounding soil” Darwin Plant Wholesalers is able to provide our reliable wholesale plants solutions to businesses based in Australia and in other countries.
 We have developed a wealth of expertise in the packing, documentation and transportation of plants within Australia and around the world, and strive to ensure that your orders arrive on time, in peak condition, disease-free and in accordance with quarantine and government regulations, making us the leading wholesale nursery!

-To enquire more about our wholesale tropical plant varieties, call +61 8 8988 1888 or fill in our enquiry form to the right.
+To enquire more about our wholesale tropical plant varieties, call +61 8 8988 1888 or fill in our enquiry form

 WE WANT MORE TREES - PLEASE!
 Darwin Plant Wholesalers principal and Nursery & Garden Industry Australia Life Member Darryl South is calling for planning authorities to require developers to put more shade trees into new subdivisions.
 “The current practice of placing houses shoulder to shoulder, often with gutters almost touching and with no room for trees has to stop,” he said.
 “Most Australian’s live in a hot climate, and are increasingly worried about out-of-control rises in energy costs.
 Shade trees can play a huge role in helping to keep energy costs down, and also improve amenity.
 The planning laws should have a clear ratio of the number of trees required to be planted for each house built, as well as the requirement for more trees for open space”.
 Darryl believes that shrubs, ground cover and other plants still have major roles to play in new suburban landscapes, but planning for trees should be integrated with the layout of the buildings.
 Citing a recent television program which showed new subdivisions in the UK where strips of land are set aside between the houses specifically for tree planting, Darryl stated: “It seems remarkable that even in the cool British climate, authorities can see the benefits of tree planting in new subdivisions, but in Australia we seem to still be in the dark ages!”
 Other anomalies that Darryl says should be addressed in modern developments include the lack of sufficient shade trees in shopping centre car parks, the lack of verandas, eaves or overhang in many modern houses (allowing the sun to beat directly into the building), and dark coloured or black roofs which absorb heat.